invaderZimm77/Little_Butler/README.md

 ## Overview

 _**Little_Buttler** Is an assitent for Personal Assistants LLC.\* .
-Track the littel things about the clients like their likes and dislikes, prefrences._
+Track the little things about the clients like their likes/dislikes, prefrences.
+Then the other employees will be able to read those notes.
+A message board of sorts if you will._

 <br>

 ## MVP

 \_The **Little_Butler** MVP
-allow the employees to log in
+- Allow the employees to log in with Authentication
-Full crud client
+- Full CRUD on client profiles
+-

 <br>